lawsonM525/CSC120-A5/rubric.md

 ### Level 3 (3 pts)

-PART 1 pt: The `Banner` class resizes its display to fit the supplied message
+YES 1 pt: The `Banner` class resizes its display to fit the supplied message

-PART 1 pt: The message supplied to the `Banner` constructor is passed in via the command line
+YES 1 pt: The message supplied to the `Banner` constructor is passed in via the command line

 YES 1 pt: The program displays a default message if none is supplied.